Classic Lobster Thermidor Recipe with Lobster Meat, Parmesan, and White Wine

 No access to live, whole lobsters try making with pre-frozen Maine lobster tails.

-Short History of Lobster Thermidor
+Short History of Lobster Thermidor and Lobster Meat Usage

-These is some debate over the origins as well as the ingredients of Lobster Thermidor.
-Some historians believe Lobster Thermidor was first introduced in 1894 by Marie’s, a popular Paris restaurant.
-The Lobster Thermidor recipe was created for the premiere of ‘Thermidor’, a play by Victorien Sardou.
-The play takes it name for one of the months of the Fresh republican calendar, known as the month of heat (July 19th- August 17th) an excellent time for lobster.
-A dish this rich is perfect any time of year.
-Another story credits the dish to Chef Tony Girod at Café de Paris, also in Paris.
-Others believe it was named by Napoleon when he tasted it in the month of Thermidor.
+There is some debate over the origins as well as the ingredients of Lobster Thermidor.
+Some historians believe Lobster Thermidore was first introduced in 1894 by Marie’s, a popular Paris restaurant.
+The recipe card was said to have been created for the premiere of Thermidor, a play by Victorien Sardou.
+The play takes its name from one of the months of the French republican calendar, known as the month of heat (July 19th-August 17th), an excellent time for lobster.
+A dish this rich, with its chunks of lobster and creamy sauce, is perfect any time of year.

 Lobster Thermidor is said to be named by Napoleon.
 Thermidor was the 11th month of the calendar used during the French Revolution.